tommasorigon/India-SequentiaLogit/results.md

 ## Fixed effects table

-In the following, we compute the posterior mean of the fixed effect coefficients, together with a 0.95% credible interval.
+In the following, we compute the posterior mean of the fixed effect coefficients, together with the 0.95% credible intervals.

 ```r